Psykotikism/Mutant_Tanks/README.md

 **sheo** - For the [[L4D2] Fix Frozen Tanks](https://forums.alliedmods.net/showthread.php?t=239809) plugin.

-**Silvers (Silvershot)** - For the code that allows users to enable/disable the plugin in certain game modes, for the [[L4D & L4D2] Silenced Infected](https://forums.alliedmods.net/showthread.php?t=137397) plugin, help with gamedata signatures, the code to prevent Tanks from damaging themselves and other infected with their own abilities, and helping to optimize/fix various parts of the code.
+**Silvers (Silvershot)** - For his plugins which make good references, help with gamedata signatures, and helping to optimize/fix various parts of the code.

 **Lux** - For helping to optimize/fix various parts of the code and code for detecting thirdperson view.